-- Applicants should maintain a cumulative college GPA of 3.0 or above. - 2.
+- 1. Applicants should maintain a cumulative college GPA of 3.0 or above. - 2.
 Applicants should earn a "B" or better in all requisite science and math courses.

-Application Deadlines for Health Science Programs: For fall admission to Allied Health professional program, completed applications must be submitted by September 1 of the year prior to the desired admission.
-Students desiring to enter the program must inform their advisor of their intention by September of their junior year.
-A selection committee will review all applications.
+Dual Degree Programs in Affiliation with Application Deadlines for Health Science Programs: For Baptist Memorial College of Health fall admission to Allied Health professional program, completed applications must be submitted by September 1 of the year prior to the desired admission.
+Students Blue Mountain College (BMC) and Baptist desiring to enter the program must inform their advisor Memorial College of Health Sciences (BCHS) of their intention by September of their junior year.
+A began a cooperative effort in 2012 to selection committee will review all applications.
 Applicants will be notified by Allied Health of acceptance into the program.